retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

 appearing:

 1. In the Finder, Command-Shift-U, to open the 'Utilities' folder
-2. Start typing 'ter...' to find the 'Terminal' app -> Command-O to open it
+2. Start typing 'ter...' to find the 'Terminal' utility -> Command-O to open it
 3. Type `VBoxManage getextradata global GUI/SuppressMessages` and Return
 4. You should see 'No value set!'.
-This confirms that VBoxManage exists, and shows that the following step has not already been done.
+This confirms that `VBoxManage` exists, and shows that the following step has not already been done.
 5. Type `VBoxManage setextradata global GUI/SuppressMessages all` and Return
 6. Press the UpArrow key twice to show `VBoxManage getextradata ...` and Return